 Alexander Iskandaryan, CI Director

-The Caucasus Institute in cooperation with the Embassy of the UK in Armenia held a tea party with young scholars and students.
+The Caucasus Institute in cooperation with the UK Government’s Conflict, Stability and Security Fund held a tea party with young scholars and students.
 The party started with the warm-up questions about the definition and specifics of culture among nations and societies, which helped them come up with some common understanding of the topic.
 Then the moderator and the participants started to exchange ideas on influence of cultural differences on perceptions of each other that were common for nations throughout centuries.
 The second part of the discussion was devoted to modernization in contemporary societies, the role of country’s history and geography in its national culture, the impact of mass propaganda on culture and formation of national identity.
 The participants actively debated on the following questions: whether culture may influence on the formation of national identity in contradistinction to that of a historical rival; whether nowadays it is possible to keep national culture and undertake modernization; how nation’s historical past and geography shape its culture and behavior in the international arena; and whether culture can be changed due to mass propaganda.

 Double Tree by Hilton Hotel